Rumble Build Guide by Staafmixer

 (Keep in mind that this is what I prefer, if you don't agree with certain item. feel free to replace it.)

-- If you are against any AD get:
+- If you are against an AD laner and jungler get:

 If you are doing fine in the laning phase the next item(s) you will be aiming for are: